A practical guide on how to train a Zendesk AI agent in 6 steps

 Step 4: Configure the AI agent's behavior and actions

-• Enable custom actions: The best AI agents can do more than just chat.
-With eesel AI, you can set up your agent to perform tasks like looking up order information in Shopify, tagging a ticket with a specific category, or routing a conversation to the right team, all without writing any code.
+Enable custom actions: The most advanced setups allow AI to perform tasks.
+With tools like eesel AI working within your Zendesk ecosystem, you can set up your agent to perform actions like looking up order info in Shopify, tagging tickets, or routing conversations to the right team.

 Step 5: Test and simulate your setup risk-free

-• Which tickets the AI would have solved on its own.
+Which tickets the AI would have successfully resolved.

-• A clear forecast of your potential automation rate and how much money you could save.
+A forecast of your automation rate and potential efficiency gains.

 Step 6: Deploy gradually and monitor performance